Tinkerforge/doc/en/source/Software/IPConnection_CSharp.rst

 .. csharp:function:: public event IPConnection::Disconnected(IPConnection sender, short disconnectReason)

- This event is called whenever the IP connection is disconnected, possible reasons are:
+ This event is called whenever the IP Connection is disconnected, possible reasons are:

  * DISCONNECT_REASON_REQUEST (0): Disconnect was requested by user.